Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Content editing

-Once we've selected a DOM element, we can modify its content using the appropriate properties.
+Once we have selected a DOM element, we can modify its contents using the appropriate properties.
 For example, to modify the text of an element, we use textContent

 or innerHTML